 Wasil Engel, MPP'21, is an officer with the Federal Foreign Office of Germany.

 While at Harris Public Policy, Engel earned a STEM certificate focused on programming and worked as a TA for statistics and data analysis courses.

 Engel holds an undergraduate degree in international relations from Technische Universität Dresden in Germany.
-He studied abroad in Tunisia, Iraq, and Israel and Palestine.
 He speaks German and Arabic.

 Makeshift, temporary shelter made of plastic and clothing at a refugee center in Baidoa, Somalia.